-The purpose of Scamwatch is to help you recognise a scam and avoid it where possible.
-Self-defence is the best defence.
+The purpose of Scamwatch is to help you recognise scams and avoid them.

 The ACCC works with state and territory consumer protection agencies and other government agencies to promote awareness in the community about scams.
-The Australasian Consumer Fraud Taskforce (ACFT) coordinates this work.
+The ACCC coordinates the Scams Awareness Network (SAN) which collaboratively delivers the annual National Scams Awareness Week campaign.
 The ACCC's role extends beyond preventing scams and includes other areas of consumer protection, infrastructure regulation, cartels and other forms of anti-competitive conduct.

 The ACCC does not give legal advice and is unable to offer assistance in individual cases or to investigate each scam reported to us.

 The ACCC and Scamwatch team greatly appreciate your contribution to the collection of scam-related data.
 This information is used to keep Australians informed about the latest scams in circulation.

 Your report is important to the ACCC as this information assists us in monitoring scam trends and taking action where appropriate, including working with industry and looking for innovative ways to disrupt scams.

 When you make a report, a record will be kept and you may be contacted by the ACCC if any further information is required.
 The ACCC doesn’t respond to reports made via the Scamwatch Report a scam form due to the high volume received.